koeir/zig-flag/README.md

 # zig-flag

 A simple flag parser for Zig programs.
-API documentation can be found [here](https://koeir.github.io).
+<br><br>
+API documentation can be found [here](https://koeir.github.io) or made with [zig build docs](https://zig.guide/build-system/generating-documentation).
+If fetching from master, it is recommended do use `zig build docs` as the GitHub pages might not be updated.

 ## Features